Fulham 2 Everton 0

 Craven Cottage occupies a tranquil location in one of London’s more desirable neighbourhoods.
 Given Fulham fans’ reputation for inoffensiveness (some perfectly understated graffiti on Stevenage Road used to read “Jimmy Hill is Satan’s friend”) it felt rather surreal that comedy writer John Sullivan made them the favourite team of Wolfie Smith, Tooting’s self-styled urban guerilla.

 Polite civility prevails in SW6.
-Matchday juxtaposed posh folk going about their normal business, Fulham’s herbivorous fanbase and several thousand visiting scallies.
-It also meant expensive, pretentious takeaways – which we studiously ignored – along with pubs that either wouldn’t let us in (King’s Arms) or didn’t serve proper beer (the unexpectedly vast, dingy and raucous Temperance).
+Today’s match juxtaposed posh folk going about their normal business, Fulham’s herbivorous fanbase and several thousand visiting scallies.
+We found expensive, pretentious takeaways – studiously ignored – along with pubs that either wouldn’t admit us (King’s Arms), or didn’t serve proper beer (the unexpectedly vast, dingy and raucous Temperance).

 I had heard good things about Craven Cottage pies.
-My sources proved reliable and there was just enough time before kick off to wolf down an excellent Cornish pasty underneath the Hammersmith End.
+My sources proved reliable and there was just enough time beforehand to scoff an excellent Cornish pasty outside the Hammersmith End.
 John, meanwhile, played Russian roulette with various burger stalls, couldn’t make up his mind, settled on buying something inside, saw nothing he fancied so accordingly went hungry.

 The game